 In December 2007, we entered into a Master Alliance Agreement and certain other related agreements with IBM to create a strategic alliance between us and IBM (the "Alliance").
-Pursuant to the Alliance Agreement, we agreed to enable our payment application software products on certain of IBM's hardware platforms, including the IBM System z Platform and we agreed to enter into collective sales and marketing efforts with IBM to offer a combination of ACI and IBM solutions.
+On December 16, 2011, the parties agreed that the Alliance Agreement would not be extended beyond its initial term.
+Accordingly, the term of the Alliance Agreement will expire on December 16, 2012.
+The Alliance Agreement contemplates enabling our payment application software products on certain of IBM's hardware platforms and entering into collective sales and marketing efforts with IBM.
+There can be no assurance that the parties will meet their obligations under the Alliance Agreement or effectively transition off the Alliance Agreement.
 We cannot be certain that we will be able to successfully enable our products on IBM's hardware platforms or that our customers and potential customers will be receptive to this Alliance or our new sales and marketing strategy.
 If we are unable to enable our software products on the IBM hardware platforms or the market does not react positively to the Alliance, our business, financial condition and/or results of operations could be materially adversely affected.